hbctraining/Training-modules/Intermediate_shell/lessons/job_dependencies.md

 I have woken up again.
 ```

-While this is just an example, but it allows us to highlight how you can create workflows and also allows you to optimize your job submissions to accomate being away from the cluster.
+While this is just an example, it allows us to highlight how you can create workflows and also allows you to optimize your job submissions to accomate being away from the cluster.

 ***